 This is not a notice so you do not need to worry just yet!

-Of course, reddit has also been ablaze with crypto traders scrambling to get a handle on crypto taxes:
+Of course, Reddit has also been ablaze with crypto traders scrambling to get a handle on crypto tax reports:

 If you are one of the recipients of this letter then you will need to respond to it before the given due date - usually 1 month from date of receipt.